Crisis relief grants

 It is generally a 21 day turnaround, but if there is anything missing from your application our social work team will contact you before that.

-Please be advised that during COVID we have been receiving a high number of applications which means our turnaround time can be up to 28 days.
+Please be advised that during COVID-19 we have been receiving a high number of applications, which means it can be up to 28 days before a social worker is in contact with you to discuss your application.

 Support Act is the only organisation that provides crisis relief in the music industry, but there are many other arts grants that can be applied for throughout the year.
 While these grants are competitive and ours are not, they are definitely worth researching further.
-Check out this link for further information.
+Check out this link for further information or visit the Australia Council for the Arts website here.

 Yes, we continue to provide support to those who are suffering financial hardship as a result of injury, ill-health or a mental health issue that is managed through a current Mental Health plan.
 We call these our non-COVID Crisis Relief Grants and you can apply here.